Military history of Jewish Americans: Civil War

 Reflecting their pattern of long settlement in both northern and southern cities, Jews served and supported both the Union Army of the Northern States as well as the Confederate States Army of the Southern Confederate States of America during the American Civil War.
 They had generally taken on regional loyalties according to residence.
 Jews were among the supporters of each side of the American Civil War.
 Some 150,000 Jews lived in the United States at the time of the American Civil War, about 0.5 percent of the population.
-One academic estimate was that at least 8,000 Jewish soldiers fought for the Union and Confederate during the Civil War.
+One academic estimate was that at least 8,000 Jewish soldiers fought for the Union and Confederacy during the Civil War.
 Donald Altschiller estimates that at least 10,000 Jews served, about 7,000 for the Union and 3,000 for the Confederacy, with some 600 Jewish soldiers killed in battle.

 Jews also played leadership roles on both sides, with nine Jewish generals and 21 Jewish colonels participating in the war.
 Judah P. Benjamin, a non-observant Jew, served as Secretary of State and acting Secretary of War of the Confederacy.